SMcDowall-svg/ask-csv-langchain/README.md

 ## Introduction:

-This tutorial aims to show the user how to build and run a simple chatbot with langchain using Azure resources.
+This tutorial shows the user how to build and run a simple chatbot that can analyse csv, i.e structured data, using langchain Azure resources.
+This is a basic use-case demonstrating how an LLM can be used to run analytics on pre-existing csvs.
+The end-user only needs to upload their file to run the analytics.
+As a self-contained application, the user does not need to install any libraries, they only need a working browser.

 The repository is based on a tutorial posted on medium by Writers@Tintash.
 Link: https://medium.com/tintash/talking-to-your-csv-using-openai-and-langchain-aff92c4eb7e2